 How do you shop?
 Superstores, chains, malls, boutiques, mail order, online?
 How do you decide?
 Advertising?
 Celebrity endorsements?
 Product placement?
 Social media?

-Very often, the idea of a small business is almost defined by whether it is closed on Sunday – a nostalgic notion in a society that is open 24/7.
-When you see the light filtering through the old-fashioned iron burglar bars, the result can be a rainbow of delights just beyond reach — at least on Sundays.
+Neighborhood storefronts used to be ubiquitous but many are struggling, especially “in that part of town.”
+Maybe they don’t have dedicated parking, a website or an 800 number.
+One thing they have in common is that they’re closed on Sundays for religious, family or economic reasons – a nostalgic notion in a society open 24/7.
+When light filters through the iron burglar bars, the result can be a rainbow of delights just beyond reach — at least on Sundays.

 Each of these storefronts is a work of folk art but the stakes are high – the success and future of a family, a street, neighborhood or even a city.
 Each window is a unique amalgamation of colors, wares, displays, signage and architectural flourishes.
 Do we want every Main Street to look the same?
 Should people have to work 7 days a week to survive?
 How dull would our communities be without these unique forms of expression?